SvenShade/UnicodeAnalogies/README.md

 # Repository organisation

 In the `experiments` folder, you will find the official dataset splits, plus the code required to train models and to reproduce all experiments in our paper.
-In the `generation` folder, you will find folders containing images of Unicode characters, their fonts, rendered images, and annotations, as well as code to generate new splits.
+In the `generation` folder, you will find folders containing Unicode characters (fonts, images, and annotations), as well as code to generate new splits.

 # Running experiments